Book-Chat/.github/profile/README.md

 ## MVP Project Goals

+### Infrastructure
+- Backend will be written with Ruby on Rails
+-

 ### Create basic webpage where users can view a book club and see what book is being read this month.
  - The webpage will feature the title and other metadata about the book, which will require an API call to the GoodReads API.
  - Single page app, with picture of book, title and month.